-- a.
+a.
 Any minor subdivision which proposes the creation of a private road or private extension of a public road shall be required to meet the design improvement standards for public private roads as provided in article VII of this chapter.
-After August 1, 2024 all roads created or extended by subdivision shall be privately created, owned and maintained unless a fee is paid annually to the Department of Public Works.
-Any minor subdivision that proposes the creation or extension of a private road shall be required to meet design improvement standards as provided in Article VII of this chapter to the satisfaction of the building official and department of public works. - b.
-In minor subdivisions of three to five creating two (2) or more lots, the board may require a road right-of-way width of 50 feet if it is determined by the board that the potential for additional development on adjacent property exists and that access through the minor subdivision to such adjacent property is necessary or desirable. - c.
-In minor subdivisions, the board may require that every \\ feet a road right-of-way width of \\ feet is provided as a turnaround for emergency vehicles. - (2) Frontage on-improved\roads.
-The area to be subdivided shall have frontage on an existing, improved\public or private or unimproved\road\whether existing or planned.
+After August 1, 2024 all roads created or extended by subdivision shall be privately created and maintained.
+Any minor subdivision that proposes the creation or extension of a private road shall be required to meet design improvement standards as provided in Article VII of this chapter to the satisfaction of the building official and department of public works.

+b.
+In minor subdivisions of three to five creating two (2) or more lots, the board may require a road right of way width of 50 feet if it is determined by the board that the potential for additional development on adjacent property exists and that access through the minor subdivision to such adjacent property is necessary or desirable.

+c.
+In minor subdivisions, the board may require that every feet a road width of feet is provided as a turnaround for emergency vehicles.

+(2) Frontage onAccess to improved_roads.
+The area lot(s) to be subdivided shall must be provided with access to a public or private road that is adequate for access for vehicular traffic, and has access to an existing town or state road.have f Frontage shall be required for lots that are not within a compound as described in article VIII of chapter 38.
+Frontage shall not be required for lots within a compound as described in article VIII of chapter 38. on an existing, improved public road.
 If such an existing road has not been improved to the standards and specifications as required in this chapter, the board may require the subdivider to make certain improvements along the part of the road abutting the property or leading to the property being subdivided where necessary for drainage, safety, traffic or other reasons as deemed proper by the board.

-For purposes of this chapter, roads which have been declared by the town council to be public, and which have been or shall be quietly, peaceably, and actually used and improved and considered as public highways for the space of twenty (20) years platted, shall be taken and considered as public highways to all intents and purposes as fully and effectually as if the lands had been regularly laid out, recorded and opened by the town council. but Where such roads have not been not officially accepted by the town declared by the council to be public highways, such roads shall not be considered existing, improved public roads.
-Where these All creation and/or extension of roads are to be incorporated within the subdivision, they shall be require a maintenance plan submitted improved by the developer to meet the chapter standards satisfaction of the planning board, zoning-enforcement officer and department of public works.
+For purposes of this chapter, roads platted, but not officially accepted by the town, shall not be considered existing improved public roads.
+Where these roads are incorporated within the subdivision, they shall be improved by the developer to meet the chapter standards.

-- (3) Creation or extension of a private, unimproved road.
-Creation or extension of a private, unimproved road shall require a maintenance plan be submitted for approval by the planning board, zoning-enforcement officer and the director of public works.
+(3) Creation of a private road or private extension of a public road.
+Creation of a private road or private extension of a public road shall require a maintenance plan to be submitted for approval by the planning board, zoning-enforcement officer and the director of public works.
 Once approved, the road shall be maintained according to the approved plan.
+In no case shall such maintenance plan exceed the standards required by article VII of this chapter for construction of roads.
 If the road is not maintained according to the approved plan, this shall constitute a violation of this chapter under Sec.
 32-45.
-The developer shall have the option to pay the annual maintenance fee, stated in subsection (1)(a) of this section to alleviate the violation. - (4) Vested rights Substantial completion.
-Construction shall start within twelve (12) months of the date of recording.
-Construction shall be completed within sixty (60) months of the date of recording.